-As the Governing Body, the Chapter of St Paul's Cathedral recognise that all staff (paid or volunteers) have a duty to protect children and vulnerable adults from abuse, harm, neglect and exploitation in the Cathedral, its precincts and other buildings and when staff are working/performing off-site.
+As the Governing Body, the Chapter of St Paul's Cathedral recognise that all staff (paid or volunteers) have a duty to protect children and adults at risk from abuse, harm, neglect and exploitation in the Cathedral, its precincts and other buildings and when staff are working/performing off-site.
 Chapter also recognises that staff and volunteers may be vulnerable and need to be safeguarded.
-Chapter is committed to welfare and protection and this sits at the heart of our mission, policy and procedures.
-Chapter is mindful of national legislation and Church of England guidance, which safeguards the welfare of children and vulnerable adults who are at risk of harm.
+Chapter is committed to welfare and protection, and this sits at the heart of our mission, policy and procedures.
+Chapter is mindful of national legislation and Church of England guidance, which safeguards the welfare of children and adults at risk.